Elvis Presley: Elvis Is Back

-Presley returned to television on May 12 as a guest on The Frank Sinatra Timex Special—ironic for both stars, given Sinatra's earlier excoriation of rock and roll.
+On May 12, Presley reappeared on television as a guest on The Frank Sinatra Timex Special.
 Also known as Welcome Home Elvis, the show had been taped in late March, the only time all year Presley performed in front of an audience.
-Parker secured an unheard-of $125,000 fee for eight minutes of singing.
+Parker secured an unheard-of $125,000 for eight minutes of singing.
 The broadcast drew an enormous viewership.

 G.I.
 Blues, the soundtrack to Presley's first film since his return, was a number-one album in October.
-His first LP of sacred material, His Hand in Mine, followed two months later.
-It reached number 13 on the US pop chart and number 3 in the UK, remarkable figures for a gospel album.
-In February 1961, Presley performed two shows for a benefit event in Memphis, on behalf of 24 local charities.
+His first LP of sacred material, His Hand in Mine, followed two months later; it reached number 13 on the US pop chart and number 3 in the United Kingdom, remarkable figures for a gospel album.
+In February 1961, Presley performed two shows in Memphis, for a benefit for 24 local charities.
 During a luncheon preceding the event, RCA Victor presented him with a plaque certifying worldwide sales of over 75 million records.
-A 12-hour Nashville session in mid-March yielded nearly all of Presley's next studio album, Something for Everybody.
-As described by John Robertson, it exemplifies the Nashville sound, the restrained, cosmopolitan style that would define country music in the 1960s.
-Presaging much of what was to come from Presley himself over the next half-decade, the album is largely "a pleasant, unthreatening pastiche of the music that had once been Elvis' birthright".
-It would be his sixth number-one LP.
-Another benefit concert, raising money for a Pearl Harbor memorial, was staged on March 25, in Hawaii.
-It was to be Presley's last public performance for seven years.
+A twelve-hour Nashville session in mid-March yielded nearly all of Presley's next studio album, Something for Everybody.
+According to John Robertson, it exemplifies the Nashville sound, the restrained, cosmopolitan style that defined country music in the 1960s.
+Presaging much of what was to come from Presley over the next half-decade, the album is largely "a pleasant, unthreatening pastiche of the music that had once been Elvis' birthright".
+It was his sixth number-one LP.
+Another benefit concert, for a Pearl Harbor memorial, was staged on March 25 in Hawaii.
+It was Presley's last public performance for seven years.